manus-aiattack/dlnk-platform-complete/docs/archive/UPGRADE_SUMMARY.md

 ## 📋 Executive Summary

-The dLNk Attack Platform has been successfully upgraded from **95% to 100% production readiness** through comprehensive improvements across all critical areas:
+The Connext Security Platform has been successfully upgraded from **95% to 100% production readiness** through comprehensive improvements across all critical areas:

 - ✅ **API Compatibility**: Fixed and tested
 - ✅ **Testing Coverage**: 100% integration tests passing